-In today's modern world a large portion of women are taking some form of contraceptive to prevent unplanned pregnancies.
+Today, a large portion of women are taking some form of contraceptive to prevent unplanned pregnancies.
 The birth control pill is still one of the most popular contraceptives on the market today.
-Since its introduction to women decades ago "the pill", as it has become known, has been an inspiration to the modern woman allowing her to choose the best time in her life to become pregnant.
-Today's birth control pill has evolved since its introduction many years ago, though the basic function has been relatively unchanged.
+Since its introduction to women decades ago, "the pill" as it has become known, has been an inspiration to the modern woman allowing her to choose the best time in her life to become pregnant.
+However, women should be aware of vitamin deficiencies caused by the pill - including vitamin C.

-Vitamin C and Birth Control Pills, How They Interact
+Vitamin C and Birth Control Pills - How They Interact

-This means that the feedback loop that would normally cause a ready egg to present, will not.
-Thereby working to prevent pregnancy.
+This means that the feedback loop that would normally cause a ready egg to present will not, thereby working to prevent pregnancy.
 The two most common hormones found in a "pill" are a combination of estrogen and progesterone.
 This combination prevents a woman from ovulating during her monthly cycle.
-It is this combination, however, of hormones that can lead to many different vitamin deficiencies caused by the pill, including a substantial deficiency in vitamin C. Taking vitamin C and birth control pills will bring about new habits for your nutritional intake.
+It is this combination, however, of hormones that can lead to many different vitamin deficiencies caused by the pill, including a substantial deficiency in vitamin C. Taking vitamin C and birth control pills will bring about new habits for your nutritional intake!

 This will prevent mood swings, nausea, and even spotting in some women along with increasing the overall effectiveness of the pill to prevent pregnancy.
-While this dose does not cause most women any problems, some do experience spotting, and if that should occur lower your dose of vitamin C to 100 milligrams daily.
+While this dose does not cause most women any problems, some do experience spotting.
+If that should occur, lower your dose of vitamin C to 100 milligrams daily.
 It is also important to note that women taking more than 100 milligrams of vitamin C should take it at least four hours before or after taking their birth control pills.